Quick Answer: The top 7 1031 Exchange Rules You Need to Know to Be Successful

 To qualify as a 1031 exchange, the property being sold and the property being acquired must be “like-kind.”

-Like-Kind Property Definition: Like-Kind property is a very broad term which means that both the original and replacement properties must be of the same character or nature, even if they differ in quality.
+Like-Kind Property Definition: A like-kind property is a broad term that refers to both the original and replacement properties being of the same character or nature, even if they differ in quality or value.

 In other words, you can’t exchange farming equipment for an apartment building because they’re not the same asset.
 In terms of real estate, you can exchange almost any type of property, as long as it’s not personal property.